ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

     [...]
     Snapped ros2-talker-listener_0.1_amd64.snap

 That will take a few minutes.
-You'll see Snapcraft using `rosdep <http://docs.ros.org/independent/api/rosdep/html/>`_ to pull the dependencies of your package.
+You'll see snapcraft using `rosdep <http://docs.ros.org/independent/api/rosdep/html/>`_ to pull the dependencies of your package.
 Finally, it builds the package, and installs them into the snap.

 Testing the snap
 ^^^^^^^^^^^^^^^^

-This snap is completely standalone: it includes ROS2, meaning that you don't even need to install ROS2 on your system.
+This snap is completely standalone: it includes ROS 2, meaning that you don't even need to install ROS 2 on your system.
 Test it out yourself:

 .. code-block:: bash